 For our students working towards a diploma, the curriculum will be accommodated as designated in the IEP.
 For students working to a certificate of completion, more significant modifications to the curriculum may be made, so the students is being taught to the their appropriate instructional level.

-Our school principal is Audrey Wanga, and she can be reached at [email protected].
+Our school Executive Director is Audrey Wanga, and she can be reached at [email protected].
 She is supported by an amazing team.

 An IEP Coordinator – coordinates with families, Local School Systems, and Arrow providers to help craft the best IEP to meet each student’s needs.